Nioh 3 Era Guide

 Bakumatsu Period(1853-1868)

 The end of the samurai era.
-Western influence clashes with tradition as the Shogunate crumbles.
-New threats emerge alongside familiar yokai adapting to a changing world.
+Western influence clashes with traditional Japan as the Shogunate crumbles under internal and external pressure.
+New threats emerge alongside familiar yokai adapting to a modernizing world — expect riflemen mixed with sword-wielding Shinsengumi and yokai fused with Western technology.

 Key Features